night5122/dwm/README.md

 # Desktop Window Manager

 A patched and minimized version of the Desktop Window Manager.
-Currently, it is still in development but highly usable.
-I recommend using Desktop Menu along with this fork.

-Feel free to make pull requests.

 # Instructions